-Locomotive Remote Control Solutions Enhance the Safety and Operational Efficiency of Rail Operations
+Locomotive Remote Control Enhances Safety and Operational Efficiency

-A rail yard is made up of a complex network of tracks, locomotives and rail cars used for storing, sorting, and loading/unloading cargo.
-Although no two yards are alike, efficiently transporting cargo throughout this network, while keeping rail workers safe is a top priority.
-Class I Freight, Shortline, Regional and Plant Railroads rely on wireless remote control solutions to minimize risk to workers while increasing the operational efficiency of the railyard.
+A railyard is comprised of a complex network of tracks, locomotives and rail cars used for storing, sorting and loading or unloading cargo.
+Although no two yards are alike, efficiently transporting cargo throughout this network while keeping rail workers safe is a top priority.
+Class I Freight, Shortline, Regional and Plant Railroads rely on locomotive remote control solutions to minimize risk to workers while increasing the operational efficiency of the railyard.
 Remote control systems have been used for many years and have contributed to the decline in railyard accidents involving workers.

-Speed Control Systems have a positive impact on recruiting efforts for rail yards, which is often a challenge.
-Operator Control Units have an ergonomic design, configured with simple switches and buttons, making it very easy to use.
-Workers do not require as much training to operate, nor does a worker need to be a dedicated locomotive engineer to use the Operator Control Unit.
-This expands the field of applicants, improving the success rate of recruiting activities.
+Locomotive remote control can also have a positive impact on recruiting efforts.
+Operator control units have an ergonomic design, configured with simple switches and buttons, making them very easy to use.
+Potential workers do not require as much training to operate, nor does a worker need to be a dedicated locomotive engineer to control the locomotive.
+This expands the field of applicants and improves the success rate of recruiting activities.

-Whether a rail operation moves materials across the country or across the yard, Cattron provides the comprehensive remote control solutions that improve efficiency and safety.
-Contact a solution expert today to explore the right solution for your rail yard.
+Whether a rail operation moves materials across the country or the yard, Cattron provides comprehensive locomotive remote control solutions that improve railroad efficiency and safety.